You can bless your neighbors in your own community.

 One of our local projects this year is to collect items on a "shopping list" given to us by Cyrus Center, the youth shelter and outreach program in downtown Chilliwack.
 Cyrus Center provides shelter and an opportunity for youth to begin the journey to stable housing and a productive future.
 Your gifts can be brought to the church at any time during office hours or on Sundays.
 You may also support this work financially by donating to our "Local Relief Fund."

-In January, February and March we will collect the following items for Cyrus Center:
+We are currently collecting the following items for Cyrus Center:

 In provide ongoing support for the work of Most Ministries, an international organization that provides eyeglass clinics in some of the poorest areas of Central America.
 We are collecting used eyeglasses that will be distributed at Christian eyeglass clinics.
 Your old glasses can give the precious gift of sight to someone desperately in need of this practical help.
 Bring your used eyeglass - prescription or non-prescription to the church any Sunday (or any day the office is open).
 We will make sure that your gift is put to good use.
 During the season of Lent we will also be making Gospel bracelets and finger puppets for Most Ministries missionaries to use in their clinics.

 Concordia Lutheran Mission Society has adopted some exciting Mission Projects for 2016.
 You can be assured that 100% of your donation goes to the project you choose to support.
 For more details or donation options go to www.concordiamissions.org Our congregation's project in 2017 will be to support the work of CLMS missionaries in Costa Rica.
 We have committed to raise $2,000 to assist their work this year which includes a child feeding program in Cartago, Costa Rica.